sarmadparvez/spa-nodejs/README.md

 ## Express

-The backend application generates random driver data.
+The backend application is developed with Express.js using TypeScript and is available in `apps/express` directory.
+The application generates random driver data.
 The driver [model](https://github.com/sarmadparvez/spa-nodejs/blob/main/libs/model/src/lib/driver.ts) is available in the shared library which is used by both backend and frontend.
 The driver location is randomly updated as per the set interval in [config.json](https://github.com/sarmadparvez/spa-nodejs/blob/main/apps/express/config.json) file.